 • Paid wellness hours

-• 27 days per year of earned time off in 1st year
+• 27 days per year of earned time off in 1st year (for full-time employees, pro-rated for part-time employees)

-• 12 days per year of sick time
+• 12 days per year of sick time (for full-time employees, pro-rated for part-time employees)

 • Retirement Plan – Savings Incentive Match Plan for Employees (SIMPLE)